Abraham Lincoln was the only US president to hold a patent. His theory on patents still holds true today.

 As for job growth, the study estimates suggest that the approval of a start up’s first patent application increases its employment growth over the next five years by an average 36%.

 Sales grow by 21.9% in three years and 51.4% in five years.
 In addition, the average time successful first-time applicants are acquired is 3.3 years or they go public 4.9 years after the USPTO gives a preliminary decision.
-Patent grants more than double the probability that a start up is eventually listed on a stock exchange
+A patent grants more than double the probability that a startup is eventually listed on a stock exchange